globeandmail/startr/README.md

 TKTKTKTK

+- **Your raw data is immutable**:
+- **Your outputs are disposable**:
+- **Never overwrite variables**:
+- **Order matters**: We only ever run our R code sequentially
+- **Wipe your environment often**:
+- **Use the tidyverse**: For coding style, we rely on the [tidyverse style guide](https://style.tidyverse.org/).

+`startr` works best when you assume certain coding standards:
+1. No variables should ever be overwritten or reassigned.
+Same goes for fields generated via [`mutate()`](https://dplyr.tidyverse.org/reference/mutate.html).
+2. If using RStudio (our preferred tool for work in R), restart and clear the environment often to make sure your code is reproducible.
+3. Only ever run code sequentially to prevent order-of-execution accidents.
+In other words: don't jump around.
+For example, avoid running a block of code at line 22, then code at line 11, then some more code at line 37, since that may lead to unexpected results that another journalist won't be able to reproduce.
+4. Treat raw data files (those in `data/raw`) as immutable and read-only.
+5. Conversely, treat all outputs (everything else, including data, plots and reports) as a disposable product.
+By default, this project's `.gitignore` file ignores them, so they're never checked into source management tools.

 ## Workflow

 The heart of the project lies in these three files:

 * **`process.R`**: Import your source data, tidy it, fix any errors, set types, apply upfront manipulations and save out a file ready for analysis.
-We recommend saving out a [`.feather`](https://github.com/wesm/feather) file, which will retain types and reads extremely quickly — but you can also use a CSV, shapefile, RDS file or something else if you'd prefer.
+We recommend saving out a [`.feather`](https://github.com/wesm/feather) file, which will retain types and is design to read extremely quickly — but you can also use a .CSV, shapefile, .RDS file or something else if you'd prefer.

 * **`analyze.R`**: Here you'll consume the data files saved out by `process.R`.
-This is where all of the true "analysis" occurs, including grouping, summarizing, filtering, etc. If your analysis is complex enough, you may want to split it into additional `analyze_step_X.R` files as required.
+This is where all of the true "analysis" occurs, including grouping, summarizing, filtering, etc. If your analysis is complex enough, you may want to split it out into additional `analyze_step_X.R` files as required.

 * **`visualize.R`**: Draw and save out your graphics.